-The distribution of the Registration Documents and this Supplement may be restricted by law in certain jurisdictions.
-Persons into whose possession any Registration Document and/or this Supplement come must inform themselves about, and observe, any such restrictions.
+The distribution of this Registration Document and the offer or sale of any securities of the Issuer may be restricted by law in certain jurisdictions.
+Persons into whose possession this Registration Document or any securities of the Issuer come must inform themselves about, and observe, any such restrictions.